awsdocs/amazon-translate-developer-guide/doc_source/examples-ddb.md

 **To run the example**

-1. Copy the contents of `example.py`, which you can find in [Python Lambda Function](#examples-ddb-code-lambda), to a file named `example.py`\. `example.py` is a Lambda function that calls the [TranslateText](API_TranslateText.md) operation\.
+1. Copy the contents of `example.py`, which you can find in [Python Lambda function](#examples-ddb-code-lambda), to a file named `example.py`\. `example.py` is a Lambda function that calls the [TranslateText](API_TranslateText.md) operation\.
 Compress the file to a zip archive named `example.zip`\.
 Store it in an S3 bucket in the same AWS Region where you want to run the function\.

 1. Create a new file named `template.yaml`\.
-Copy the AWS CloudFormation template code, which you can find in [AWS CloudFormation Template](#examples-ddb-code-yaml), into the file\.
+Copy the AWS CloudFormation template code, which you can find in [AWS CloudFormation template](#examples-ddb-code-yaml), into the file\.
 AWS CloudFormation uses the template to create resources for the sample application\.
 Change `BUCKET_NAME` to the name of the S3 bucket that contains `example.zip`\.
 Save the file in a local directory\.

 1. Sign in to the AWS Management Console and open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.